Check this out:

 Wild steelhead are caught throughout the winter, with a peak in March.

 The Nestucca River Road parallels the upper Nestucca River, beginning at Beaver and continuing upstream to the angling deadline at Elk Creek.
 Best bank access is above Blaine, with many pullouts along the river.
 The use of bait is prohibited in the Nestucca River above Moon Creek.
 Fishing in the upper Nestucca is best later in the season, as primarily wild fish return to the upper river.
-The Nestucca River upstream from Moon Creek closes March 31.
+The Nestucca River upstream from Moon Creek closes March 31 and reopens concurrent with trout season

 The lower Nestucca River offers limited bank access, but some very good boat access.
 Launching/takeout is available at boat ramps located at First Bridge, the Rock Hole (end of Bixby Road), Farmer Creek wayside, the mouth of Three Rivers and Cloverdale.
 Bank access also is available at those sites.
-A separate fee (not the county pass) is required at Cloverdale to cover the cost to lease access from the Sanitary District.
+A separate fee (>not the county pass) is required at Cloverdale to cover the cost to lease access from the Sanitary District.
 Day passes are available at the launch, or season passes are available from the sporting goods store in Hebo.
 Repairs to the lower end of the Cloverdale launch were completed recently.
-Use caution as there is a drop off at the end of the concrete, although this should not be an issue at normal winter flows.
+Use caution as there is a drop off at the end of the concrete.
+This is especially prevalent at lower flows.

 Three Rivers, a tributary entering the Nestucca at Hebo, offers very good bank access in the lower river and excellent opportunity for anglers targeting early-returning hatchery steelhead, as well as later returning wild broodstock hatchery steelhead.
 Good numbers of steelhead ascend Three Rivers on their return to Cedar Creek Hatchery.